FAQ's

 -Join Jill’s monthly tapping membership, The Wellness Tap, to have a wealth of tapping resources at your fingertips.

--Learn to use and teach a basic – but impactful – level of tapping to others in your life, such as patients, coworkers, family members and more, through the ‘Train the Trainer’ tapping program.
+-Learn to use and teach a basic, but impactful, level of tapping to others in your life, such as patients, coworkers, family members and more, through the ‘Train the Trainer’ tapping program.

 -Work directly with Jill in 1:1 tapping sessions to navigate personal concerns, such as major life changes, trauma and PTSD, anxiety and overwhelm, and more.